Many young adults in America don't know what's going on in the world because they feel they don't have time to keep track of global news.

 Idea - No wonder people feel overwhelmed.
 A feed of articles doesn't always show what concepts are most pressing or relevant.
 Maybe a "Topic Cloud" that uses news sources and social media to emphasize certain topics.
 We could make this more relevant to people by letting them customize the algorithm that highlights certain topics.

 Idea - We are visual creatures.
 News sites might include locations of global events, but it can be hard to visualize where these events are playing out geographically.
 A map of news stories could provide this context without overwhelming people. (spoiler: we went with this idea)

 We started by setting up the back-end, since that was the focus of the course.
-Because of the time constraints of the course, we built the front-end as we designed the interface, so each prototype was a working one.
+Because of the time constraints of the course, we iterated directly on the front-end code as we refined the interface.

 1. Since people prefer one trusted News Stories, we pulled from a curated list of top world stories from the New York Times